mauricioabreu/dynamic-dns-resolver-demo/README.md

 ## Why?

-NGINX does not query the DNS again after its start.
-If the IP resolved by DNS changes, NGINX will not be aware, causing your application to crash.
-This is a huge problem if you are using upstrams anf you can't control the IPs behing the DNS.
-There is a plenty of workarounds like other libraries, modules, using static domains (avoiding variables) and even restarting NGINX service.
+NGINX does not query the DNS again after it starts.
+If the IP resolved by DNS changes, NGINX won't be aware of it, causing the application to crash.
+This is a huge problem if you're using upstreams and can't control the IPs behind the DNS.
+There are plenty of workarounds for this, i.e., other libraries, modules, using static domains (avoiding variables) and even restarting NGINX service.

-Use `http://localhost:8080?backend=resolved` for fetching data from an upstream that has its IPs resolved every time TTL expires.

-or

-`http://localhost:8080?backend=unresolved` for fetching data from a backend that does not query DNS after TTL expires.
-Note that even changing the DNS you still receive old IPs.

 ## Usage